 For cultural pursuits, downtown beckons your attention.
 Take in the latest show at the Musée d'art contemporain de Montréal, a superb place to discover the wealth of Québec creativity and leading worldwide artistic trends, or experience life at the Place des Festivals, a dazzling site entirely dedicated to outdoor festivals, urban entertainment, and leisure.
 For avid filmgoers, the Cinémathèque québécoise projects more than 500 movies, television programs, and videos from across the globe yearly.

 As the sun gently descends on the horizon, you’ll definitely want to be part of the city’s celebrated cocktail hour, or 5 à 7, as Montrealers gamely call it.
 Try drinks at Nyk’s, a cool pub (regularly frequented by post-work crowds) that becomes an epicentre of merrymaking during summer’s festival season.

 For the evening, make sure to reserve a table at one of the city’s trendy restaurants.
-At Koko, for example, you can enjoy top Italian fare and international classics in a sleek and sumptuous setting.
+At BROOKE Restaurant + Bar, for example, you can enjoy a menu inspired by market fresh cuisine and local products, as well as the largest outdoor terrace in the heart of the city.
 Or, for a change of pace, you might also consider heading down Saint-Laurent Boulevard to colourful Chinatown and tucking into some yummy Asian treats.
 To cap off the evening, a stop at La Vitrine might land you a deal on last-minute show tickets, or you could swing by the SAT (Society for Arts and Technology) to catch the latest in the electronic arts scene.